 2. Variety and creativity are welcome in your prompts, including subjects that are both dark and light in tone.
 Don’t worry about possibly repeating prompts that have been used before, but do not repeat any of your own prompts within your month.

-4. Please date each prompt and add it as a comment on the monthly image (with the name of your month) in the Notes area on the Facebook page.
+4. Please date each prompt and add it as a comment on the monthly note (with the name of your month) in our Notes area on the Facebook page.
 In addition, please post the prompt and its date on the NaHaiWriMo wall (this is essential because users of many smartphones and tablets cannot access the Notes feature on Facebook).
 Just one prompt should be posted once per day, not several at once, please (the goal is to promote daily interaction).

 5. Remember that NaHaiWriMo has a worldwide audience, so it’s good to post each daily prompt up to 24 hours before the day to which it applies (depending on your time zone).
 This way, if you live in the Western hemisphere, your prompt won’t seem like it’s a day late for people in Japan or Australia, although it will feel early for others.
+It helps to check New Zealand time, and make sure your prompt for a given day is posted before that day starts in New Zealand.

 6. If your prompt is seasonal, please remember that seasons are opposite in the Northern and Southern hemispheres.
-Participants who aren’t in the current season of your prompt can easily project themselves or remember something in that season, but you might want to offer an alternative seasonal prompt for folks in the opposite hemisphere, or at least acknowledge that your seasonal prompt may not match the season where some people live.
+Participants who aren’t in the current season of your prompt can easily project themselves or remember something in that season, but you might want to offer an alternative seasonal prompt for folks in the opposite hemisphere, or at least acknowledge that your seasonal prompt may not match the season where some participants live.

 7. Please keep a record of your prompts for the entire month.
 When the month ends, please send your complete list of prompts to Michael Dylan Welch for him to add them to the NaHaiWriMo site.